-In software engineering we're often looking for ways to be more efficient, to be faster than competitors, to reduce waste.
-Some of those ways work out really well and some turn out to be false economies where the time or other costs we save initially end up costing us more in the end.
+In software engineering we're often — and rightly so — looking for ways to be more efficient, to be faster than competitors, to reduce waste.
+Some of those ways work out really well and some turn out to be false economies where the time or other costs we initially save end up costing us more in the end.

 Here are seven examples, with charitable titles to show why they might seem like a good idea.